Special Offer 15% on selected products starts on November 3rd, Use code ESKAPAS24

 Rome Travel Guide :

-The Foro Romano (Roman Forum) is located just to the west of the Colosseum and is the truly ancient city of Rome – the very place where history took place, with processions, criminal trials, elections, and intrigue all happening here.
-It was the site of the original Senate, and where Caesar’s body was brought following his assassination.
+The Foro Romano (Roman Forum) is located just to the west of the Colosseum and is the truly ancient city of Rome.
+In this very place, history took place, with processions, criminal trials, elections, and intrigue all happening here.
+It was the site of the original Senate and where Caesar’s body was brought following his assassination.
 The ruins of some of Rome’s most important ancient structures can be found at or near the Forum.
 The flat-topped Palatine Hill that rises above the Forum is where the emperors built their palaces (and indeed “Palatine” is the source of the word “palace”.
 Contrary to the beliefs of some visitors to Rome, it is not the Palantine Hill, and nor is it the Palpatine Hill!)
-To visit this incredible place there is a path from the eastern end of the Forum that leads up to the plateau on which Augustus Caesar built his first palace, and eventually Emperor Domitian grew it into a truly vast building containing swimming pools, saunas and fountains, and even a sports stadium.
-In fact he extended it all the way to the other edge of the hill to overlook the Circus Maximus, where he could watch the chariot races now immortalized in the action sequences of the movie Ben Hur without having to mingle with the hoi polloi.
+To visit this incredible place, there is a path from the eastern end of the Forum that leads up to the plateau on which Augustus Caesar built his first palace.
+Eventually, Emperor Domitian grew it into a genuinely vast building containing swimming pools, saunas and fountains, and even a sports stadium.
+He extended it to the other edge of the hill to overlook the Circus Maximus, where he could watch the chariot races now immortalized in the action sequences of Ben Hur without mingling with the hoi polloi.

 Arch of Constantine

 The Arch of Constantine was erected in the year 315 in commemoration of the victory of Constantine I the Great in the Battle of Milvian Bridge.
 It is located between the Colosseum and the Palatine Hill.
 Constructed from pieces of previous buildings, the Arch of Constantine is the most modern of the triumphal arches that were built in ancient Rome.
-It is 21 meters high, 25 meters wide and is made up of three arches.
-In the reliefs on the monument, which were carved on blocks of marble, display statues taken from Trajan’s Forum and some reliefs showing Marcus Aurelius distributing bread among the poor, as well as a representation of Trajan after his victory over the Dacians.
-The inscription on the upper part, originally cast in bronze letters, states the following: “To the Emperor Caesar Flavius Constantinus, the greatest, pius, and blessed Augustus: because he, inspired by the divine, and by the greatness of his mind, has delivered the state from the tyrant and all of his followers at the same time, with his army and only the force of arms, the Senate and People of Rome have dedicated this arch, decorated with triumphs.”
+It is 21 meters high, 25 meters wide, and comprises three arches.
+The reliefs on the monument, which were carved on blocks of marble, display statues taken from Trajan’s Forum and some reliefs showing Marcus Aurelius distributing bread among people experiencing poverty, as well as a representation of Trajan after his victory over the Dacians.
+The inscription on the upper part, initially cast in bronze letters, states the following: “To the Emperor Caesar Flavius Constantinus, the greatest, pius, and blessed Augustus: because he, inspired by the divine, and by the greatness of his mind, has delivered the state from the tyrant and all of his followers at the same time, with his army and only the force of arms, the Senate and People of Rome have dedicated this arch, decorated with triumphs.”

 Vatican Museums

-Considered one of the most sacred locations in the world by Christians across the globe, Vatican city is home to many iconic landmarks that attract millions of tourists every year.
-Visiting the Vatican is an experience you will never forget and there are a plethora of museums that await your arrival.
-Despite being the smallest country in the world with an area of 44 hectares, it’s home to various religious and cultural sites, treasures immense priceless collections of artistic and historical masterpieces by the world’s greatest artists across the famed Vatican Museums.
+Considered one of the world’s most sacred locations for Christians worldwide, Vatican City is home to many iconic landmarks attracting millions of tourists annually.
+Visiting the Vatican is an experience you will never forget, and a plethora of museums await your arrival.
+Despite being the smallest country in the world with an area of 44 hectares, it’s home to various religious and cultural sites and treasures immense priceless collections of artistic and historical masterpieces by the world’s greatest artists across the famed Vatican Museums.

 Gallery of Contemporary Art

 The collection of contemporary art is a compilation of 800 works of art by over 250 international artists.
-This collection is dated from late 19th century to early 20th century.
-It took over 10 years for Paul Ⅵ’s personal secretary, Msgr.
+This collection is dated from the late 19th century to the early 20th century.
+It took over ten years for Paul Ⅵ’s secretary, Msgr.
 Pasquale Macchi to compile them.
-It includes important figures from artists such as Van Gogh, Bacon, and provides perspective about how religious art has evolved over the centuries
+It includes essential figures from artists such as Van Gogh Bacon and provides perspective on how religious art has evolved over the centuries.

 Gallery of Maps

 Located on the west side of the Belvedere Courtyard, the Gallery of Maps contains a series of painted topographical maps of Italy based on drawings by famous geographer Ignazio Danti.
-The 40 panels of the 120m long gallery, map the entire Italian peninsula in large-scale frescoes with almost 80% accuracy.
+The 40 panels of the 120m long gallery map the Italian peninsula in large-scale frescoes with almost 80% accuracy.

 The Spiral Staircase

-This iconic staircase was designed by Bramante and later in 1932, by architect Giuseppe Momo who was inspired by the original one.
-It is shaped like a double helix with two sets of staircases designed in such a way that those guests going up do not cross paths with those descending.
+Bramante designed this iconic staircase, which was later, in 1932, designed by architect Giuseppe Momo, whom the original one inspired.
+It is shaped like a double helix with two sets of staircases designed so that guests going up do not cross paths with those descending.
 This makes an excellent photo op.
-Make sure you pay a visit before you exit the museum to the Sistine Chapel.
+Make sure you visit before you exit the museum to the Sistine Chapel.

 The Raphael Rooms

-Marking the High Renaissance period in Rome, the four Raphael rooms, known as the Stanze of Raphael give you an experience of a lifetime.
-Famed for their stunning pictorial decoration frescoes, painted by Raphael and his school, these rooms situated on the second floor of the Pontifical Palace are a must-see.
+Marking the High Renaissance period in Rome, the four Raphael rooms, known as the Stanze of Raphael, give you the experience of a lifetime.
+Famed for their stunning pictorial decoration frescoes, painted by Raphael and his school, these rooms on the Pontifical Palace’s second floor are a must-see.

 Sistine Chapel

-Rome Travel Guide : The creation of Adam.
-The star attraction of the Sistine Chapel is the frescoes on the ceiling and west wall behind the altar, created by artistic genius Michelangelo.
+Rome Travel Guide: The Creation of Adam.
+The star attraction of the Sistine Chapel is the frescoes on the ceiling and the west wall behind the altar, created by artistic genius Michelangelo.
 The Sistine Ceiling, a name associated with the frescoes on the ceiling, was painted by Michelangelo from 1508 to 1512 under the command of Pope Julius II.

-The beautiful papal chapel was designed by architect Giovanni of Dolce but more than the actual building, what makes Sistine Chapel a remarkable landmark are the frescoes that dot the walls and the ceiling.
-The frescoes have been created by an enviable group of renowned artists including Luca, Michelangelo, Perugino, and Botticelli.
-Your trip to the beautiful Sistine Chapel will be a part of a tour of the legendary Vatican Museum which is amongst the most loved landmarks in the world.
+The beautiful papal chapel was designed by architect Giovanni of Dolce.
+Still, more than the actual building, what makes the Sistine Chapel a remarkable landmark are the frescoes that dot the walls and the ceiling.
+An enviable group of renowned artists, including Luca, Michelangelo, Perugino, and Botticelli, has created the frescoes.
+Your trip to the beautiful Sistine Chapel will be a part of a tour of the legendary Vatican Museum, amongst the world’s most loved landmarks.

-Rome Travel Guide : Michelangelo’s most famous work, fresco of The Last Judgement is painted above the altar of the Chapel.
-The gruesome composition depicts hell as described by Dante in Divine Comedy.
-The image of a vengeful Christ is central to the painting and it is surrounded by nude figures of apostles and saints.
-The massive fresco that took the renowned artist four years to complete, is divided into blessed souls on the left and the damned on the right. don’t miss the flayed body of Saint Bartholomew which has Michelangelo’s face on it.
+Rome Travel Guide: Michelangelo’s most famous work, the fresco of The Last Judgement, is painted above the altar of the Chapel.
+The gruesome composition depicts hell, as described by Dante in Divine Comedy.
+The image of a vengeful Christ is central to the painting, and nude figures of apostles and saints surround it.
+The massive fresco that took the renowned artist four years to complete is divided into blessed souls on the left and the damned on the right.
+Don’t miss the flayed body of Saint Bartholomew with Michelangelo’s face on it.

-The last stop in your Vatican Museum tour, the Sistine Chapel is more than worth the wait.
-The glory and aura of the Sistine Chapel are hard to describe in words but your experience here will be memorable.
-As you step into the revered halls of the chapel, you’ll be surrounded by breathtaking frescoes that are steeped in history and depict incidents and personages from the Old Testament.
-While the interiors feature masterful artwork by artists at the height of their power, the Sistine Chapel exteriors are something entirely different.
-Featuring imposing and powerful walls and ramparts, the building exteriors appear similar to an old strongbox housing priceless treasures.
-Learn everything there is to the Sistine Chapel to make your visit to the acclaimed chapel even more enlightening and rewarding.
+The last stop in your Vatican Museum tour, the Sistine Chapel, is worth the wait.
+The glory and aura of the Sistine Chapel are hard to describe in words, but your experience here will be memorable.
+As you step into the revered halls of the chapel, you’ll be surrounded by breathtaking frescoes steeped in history and depict incidents and personages from the Old Testament.
+While the interiors feature masterful artwork by artists at the height of their power, the Sistine Chapel exteriors are entirely different.
+The building exteriors feature imposing and powerful walls and ramparts, similar to an old strongbox housing priceless treasures.
+Learn everything about the Sistine Chapel to make your visit to the acclaimed chapel even more enlightening and rewarding.

 Gallery of Statues

-This is one of 54 galleries in the Pio-Clementino Museums, filled with masterpieces of Greek and Roman sculptures.
+This is one of 54 galleries in the Pio-Clementino Museums, filled with masterpieces of Greek and Roman sculpture.
 The walls were once covered with frescoes showing landscapes and cities.
-Small cupids painted by Pinturicchio and his assistants still visible are worth a watch.
+Small cupids painted by Pinturicchio and his assistants are still visible and worth a watch.
 The walls carry a series of niches displaying massive statues, interspersed with columns supporting outsize busts.

 Gregorian & Egyptian Museum

-The Gregorian Etruscan Museums is dedicated to Etruscan antiques and conserves the rare artifacts unearthed in the excavations carried out in the prominent cities of ancient Etruria as well as other works collected over centuries held in the Vatican.
-The Egyptian Museum on the other hand brings to light the Egyptian-influenced Rome, history of pharaonic culture, and splendid setting of Hadrian’s Villa in Tivoli amongst others.
+The Gregorian Etruscan Museum is dedicated to Etruscan antiques and conserves the rare artifacts unearthed in the excavations carried out in the prominent cities of ancient Etruria, as well as other works collected over centuries and held in the Vatican.
+The Egyptian Museum, on the other hand, brings to light Egyptian-influenced Rome, the history of pharaonic culture, and the splendid setting of Hadrian’s Villa in Tivoli, amongst other things.

 Vatican Gardens

-More than two-thirds of Vatican City is covered with the Vatican Gardens that lie behind the Leonine walls.
-The Vatican Gardens were groomed to provide the Vatican City with exorbitant beauty and for the travelers to a restorative refuge since the middle ages.
-This is because Rome experiences very hot summers.
+More than two-thirds of Vatican City is covered with the Vatican Gardens behind the Leonine walls.
+The Vatican Gardens were groomed to provide the Vatican City with exorbitant beauty and to serve as a vital refuge for travelers since the Middle Ages.
+This is because Rome experiences sweltering summers.
 The landscape of these gardens is a combination of the characteristics of Italian, English, and French gardens.
-During the 1590s the Gardens were adorned with many cascades and fountains.
+During the 1590s, the Gardens were adorned with many cascades and fountains.
 Out of these 100s of fountains, the Galea fountain (Fontana Della Galera) is an impressive one that is often overlooked.
-The massive water-filled basin carrying the modern warship is located at the left of the Bramante Staircase.
+The massive water-filled basin carrying the modern warship is at the left of the Bramante Staircase.

 Vatican Necropolis

-Burial sites offer insight into the cultural practices, society, and history of the place.
+Burial sites offer insight into the place’s cultural practices, society, and history.
 Little do people know that these sites also spill tea about their best-kept secrets.
-The Vatican Necropolis is one such site that tells a lot about the past of the Vatican, its various traditions and mysteries.
-Located beneath the St. Peter’s Basilica, over 2,000 years of Roman history lies buried in the Vatican Necropolis.
-It is considered to be the final resting place of St Peter, the Apostle.
+The Vatican Necropolis is one such site that tells a lot about the past of the Vatican, its various traditions, and mysteries.
+Located beneath the St. Peter’s Basilica, over 2,000 years of Roman history lies in the Vatican Necropolis.
+It is considered the final resting place of St Peter, the Apostle.
 Also, it is an ancient pagan and Christian cemetery from the 1st century.
-Due to its historical, religious, and cultural importance, great measures are taken to preserve this holy place and protect its integrity.
+Due to its historical, religious, and cultural importance, extraordinary measures are taken to preserve this holy place and protect its integrity.

 St. Peter’s Basilica

 St. Peter’s Basilica dominates the skyline of Vatican City and is often used as the representative structure of this tiny nation.
 Every inch of St. Peter’s Basilica is heavily laden with architectural genius and historical significance.
-One of the most exhilarating and awe-inspiring activities at St. Peter’s Basilica is the tour of the cupola.
+The cupola tour is one of the most exhilarating and awe-inspiring activities at St. Peter’s Basilica.
 Michelangelo’s stunning dome, which stands 452 feet tall, was built in 1546.
 You can take the elevator for 7 euros and skip some, though not all, of the stair climbing.
 If you want to get some cardio, take the stairs for 5 euros.
-Be warned, the stairs are much more difficult to ascend than the elevator, and there aren’t many views to enjoy along the way.
-From the roof, you can take in the amazing view of Piazza San Pietro, as well as the unique view of the nave and altar.
-The interior of the basilica consists of numerous works of art that you witness during your visit.
-There have been significant discoveries and excavations beneath the surface of the basilica as well.
-Some of the pillars of the original 4th-century church have been discovered beneath the surface of St. Peter’s Basilica.
-In recent times, it has been unofficially said that the Tomb of St. Peter has been found to contain the skeleton of St. Peter.
-In addition to all these, you can also visit St. Peter’s Basilica to receive Papal Blessing every Wednesday.
+Be warned, the stairs are much more difficult to ascend than the elevator, and there aren’t many views to enjoy.
+From the roof, you can take in the fantastic view of Piazza San Pietro and the unique view of the nave and altar.
+The basilica’s interior consists of numerous works of art you witness during your visit.
+Significant discoveries and excavations have also been made beneath the basilica’s surface.
+Some of the original 4th-century church pillars have been discovered beneath the surface of St. Peter’s Basilica.
+Recently, it has been unofficially said that the Tomb of St. Peter has been found to contain the skeleton of St. Peter.
+In addition to all these, you can also visit St. Peter’s Basilica to receive a Papal Blessing every Wednesday.

 Castel Sant’Angelo

-The Castel Sant’Angelo is split into five floors which can be reached by a spiral ramp that first reaches the chamber of ashes and subsequently the cells in which a number of historical figures were incarcerated.
-Advancing toward the upper part of the castle you will find different rooms that functioned as a Papal residence, decorated with perfectly preserved frescoes from the Renaissance period, besides the extensive collection of weapons.
-In the upper floor there is a large terrace where you can take amazing photographs of the city from above.
+The Castel Sant’Angelo is split into five floors, which can be reached by a spiral ramp that first reaches the chamber of ashes and, subsequently, the cells in which several historical figures were incarcerated.
+Advancing toward the upper part of the castle, you will find different rooms that functioned as a Papal residence, decorated with perfectly preserved frescoes from the Renaissance period, besides the extensive collection of weapons.
+On the upper floor, there is a large terrace where you can take amazing photographs of the city from above.

 Trastevere and Jewish Ghetto